AW.jpg

 • 37 Pieces of Flair - a group exhibition, film season, and series of related events that examined the social and cultural context of mental health diagnosis, including contributions from artist’s Graham Dolphin, and John Smith, filmmaker Roy Andersson, researcher Lynne Friedli, and writer Mark Fisher.

-• The Regeneration Game - a live interpretation of the classic Saturday night TV show The Generation Game that explored the seedy business of inner-city regeneration (and the role played by artists within this).
+• The Regeneration Game - a live interpretation of the classic Saturday night TV show ‘The Generation Game’ that explored the seedy business of inner-city regeneration (and the role played by artists within this).
 Created by BAZ, a Birmingham based artist duo Matt Westbrook and Chris Poolman.

-• Two Day Conversation – a series of talks, discussions and screenings that brought together artists, arts organisations, artist-led initiatives, local authorities, funding bodies, developers, universities, researchers and architects to explore artists studio models, the ecologies they create, and their social, cultural and political contexts.
+• Two Day Conversation – a series of talks, discussions and screenings that brought together artists, arts organisations, artist-led initiatives, local authorities, funding bodies, developers, universities, researchers, and architects to explore artist’s studio models, the ecologies they create, and their social, cultural, and political contexts.

 • Blazing New Worlds - a programme of commissions, events, and workshops which explored current and future roles of artist-led spaces, the NewBridge Projects potential role in Shieldfield (having just moved there), as well as the physical and political shifts revealed by Covid-19.

-• The Hologram - the very first in-person Hologram course delivered over 3 weeks by artist Cassie Thornton and organise Lita Wallis.
+• The Hologram - the very first in-person Hologram course delivered over 3 weeks by artist Cassie Thornton and organiser Lita Wallis.
 One-part social practice, one part technology of revolution, and one part feminist science fiction come to life, The Hologram is a lightweight, replicable, autonomous protocol for human care and cooperation.

-In 2019 Andrew undertook a two-month artist residency at ZK/U in Berlin.
-Co-funded by The NewBridge Project and Durham University as part of an international research project Andrew created a 30min film titled Nasa Lie the Earth is Flat no Curve which has been screened in several cities including: Berlin, Rotterdam, Leeds, and Newcastle.
+In 2019 Andrew undertook a two-month artist residency at ZK/U in Berlin, co-funded by The NewBridge Project and Durham University as part of an international research project.
+Andrew created a 30min film titled Nasa Lie the Earth is Flat No Curve which has been screened in several cities including: Berlin, Rotterdam, Leeds, and Newcastle.

 In 2016 Andrew co-initiated the citizen-led civic media project We Are Our Media - which created a broad range of experimental opportunities for public participation and social inclusivity in the production and consumption of tabloid journalism.
-Active between 2016-19 We Are Our Media supported 100+ participants and/or co-creators in more than 20x peer-led workshops or media literacy courses, producing 2x 32-page tabloid newspapers, The Eclipse, and distributing more than 28,000 copies across the North East.
+Active between 2016-19 We Are Our Media supported 100+ participants and/or co-creators in more than 20x peer-led workshops or media literacy courses, producing 2x 32-page tabloid newspapers (The Eclipse), and distributing more than 28,000 copies across the North East.

-Andrew has many years experience working as an artist with adults who experience social exclusion or marginalisation in its various forms including:
+Andrew has many years’ experience working as an artist with adults who experience social exclusion or marginalisation in its various forms including:

 • Chilli Studios - 10+ years as a sessional artist supporting the delivery of creative opportunities to adults who are, or are at risk of, experiencing mental health problems, and those who experience other forms of social exclusion within their communities.